 Let's peak inside.

-Highlights of the Wurzburg Residenz
+What To See Inside the Wurzburg Residenz

 1. Grand Staircase and Tiepolo Fresco